tensorflow/tensorflow/g3doc/Dialects/Vector.md

 temporary storage footprint is `3 * 5` values but `3 * 4 * 5` values are
 actually transferred betwen `%A` and `%tmp`.

-Alternatively, if a notional vector broadcast instruction were available, the lowered code would resemble:
+Alternatively, if a notional vector broadcast operation were available, the lowered code would resemble:

 ```mlir {.mlir}